humio/humio-operator/docs/api.md

         <td><b><a href="#humioclusterspeclicensesecretkeyref">secretKeyRef</a></b></td>
         <td>object</td>
         <td>
-          SecretKeySelector selects a key of a Secret.<br/>
+          SecretKeyRef specifies which key of a secret in the namespace of the HumioCluster that holds the LogScale license key<br/>
         </td>
         <td>false</td>
       </tr></tbody>